 EPA @ ECOSOC

-EPA has played a role in ECOSOC’s sustainable development activities for decades, by advancing knowledge for enhancing sustainability and through substantive programs that contribute to sustainable development outcomes.
+EPA has played a role in ECOSOC’s sustainable development activities by advancing knowledge for enhancing sustainability and through substantive programs that contribute to sustainable development outcomes.
 At the Commission on Sustinable Development (CSD), EPA took a leading role in negotiating policy options in five key thematic areas, in addition to participating in multi-stakeholder dialogues.
 At its last meetings, the Commission negotiated policy recommendations in five thematic areas: